Swift Project Management#

 XCode projects are not officially supported yet.
 But there are workarounds to get at least basic support for Swift development.

 xcode-build-server is used to integrate SourceKit LSP with an XCode project.
 Under the hood, Noctule uses SourceKit LSP to support some of the IDE features.
+You need to install xcode-build-server and then run it to create the necessary setting files for your project.

 # only needed if you haven't installed xcode-build-server yet